basespace/PicardSpace/README.md

 - Home Page: http://localhost:8000/PicardSpace
 - Redirect URI: http://localhost:8000/PicardSpace/default/handle\_redirect\_uri

-8. Add a product to your product catalog in the BaseSpace dev portal.
+8. Add a product to your product catalog in the BaseSpace dev portal (you may need to contact BaseSpace to get permission to add pricing to your app).
 Under the pricing tab, add a new consumable product named 'AlignmentQC' with a price of 2 iCredits (or whatever you wish).
 You'll need the new product Id in the next step.

 9. Set app data and product info in the local database.
 Use the web2py admin panel (localhost:8000/PicardSpace/appadmin/index) to edit your local database.
 For table 'app_data', add your client_id, client_secret, and redirect_uri from the dev portal Details tab.
 For table 'purchase', add the product info you just added in the dev portal, with product.id=1, product.name=AlignmentQC, product.num=the id from the pricing tab in the dev portal, and product.price=your price.